 South Lane County Fire & Rescue (SLCF&R) provides Emergency Medical Services (EMS) to residents and visitors in Creswell, Cottage Grove and rural South Lane County in an 800 square mile ambulance service area.
-In 2011, SLCF&R responded to approximately 2600 EMS related 911 calls.
-An EMT is a trained professional who responds to emergency medical situations.
-EMTs are classified in levels, depending upon their degree of training.
-In Oregon there are 3 general levels of Emergency Medical Technicians: EMT-Basic, EMT-Intermediate and EMT-Paramedic.
+SLCF&R responds to approximately 3000 calls each year.

-This level of Emergency Medical Technician bridges the gap between an EMT Basic and Paramedic.
-In addition to performing all the functions of an EMT-B, an EMT-I has additional skills and training which include: the use of manual defibrillators and cardiac monitors, establishing intravenous access and administering certain IV medications.
+This level of Emergency Medical Technician bridges the gap between an EMT and Paramedic.
+In addition to performing all the functions of an EMT an A-EMT has additional skills and training which include: the use of manual defibrillators and cardiac monitors, establishing intravenous access and administering certain IV medications.

 - The ambulance service area (ASA) covers an area of about 800 square miles which includes the fire district.